-Most construction managers are individual contractors in the US and manage their businesses.
+Most construction managers are individual contractors managing their businesses.
 Others hire them based on their skills and experience.
-Having credentials such as certifications and construction training jobs is expected and highly valued.
-It pays well to get hands-on training, certifications, and a degree in construction management courses from a top tech training school or construction school to learn the tricks of the trade.
+Therefore, it pays well to get hands-on training, certifications, and a degree in construction management courses from a top tech training school or construction school to learn the trade tricks.

-According to the Bureau of Labor Statistics, the median annual salary for a certified construction manager in the US is $95,260.
-And the demand and opportunities are growing at a rate of 8% annually, which is much more than the average growth rate of other jobs.
-With the pandemic situation getting under control, construction is on the rise.
-Jobs in construction are in high demand, and career opportunities in construction are a very lucrative option.
+The median annual salary for a certified construction manager in the US is $95,260.
+Demand and opportunities are growing at a rate of 8% annually, more than the average growth rate of other jobs.
+With the pandemic situation under control, construction is on the rise.

-The best part about jobs in construction is that they require more hands-on training and practice than just bookish knowledge.
-This is a boon for students who may struggle in school but enjoy hands-on work.
-Although the job is labor-intensive, an eye for detail and specific skills are required for jobs in construction.
-Mistakes may cost a company billions of dollars in damages.
-Therefore, those with trade school certifications are highly sought after in the construction industry.
+Construction jobs require more hands-on training and practice, which is a boon for students who may struggle in school but enjoy hands-on work.
+Although the job is labor-intensive, an eye for detail and specific skills are required.
+In addition, mistakes may cost a company billions of dollars in damages.
+Therefore, those with trade school certifications are highly sought in the construction industry.

 Some specific duties are typical to all types of construction jobs.
 They have to ensure that these are taken care of and maintained throughout the project.
 These include: